Labor Lawyer in Nantes

 In this context, the occupational physician plays a crucial role.
 He or she may determine that you are medically unfit for your job if your health no longer allows you to continue working under the conditions specified in your employment contract.

-Incapacity is determined by the occupational physician, within a framework strictly governed by the Labor Code.
-The employer is then subject to certain obligations, particularly regarding job reassignment.
+Medical unfitness for work is established by the occupational health doctor (*médecin du travail*), within a framework strictly defined by the French Labour Code.
+The employer is then bound by certain obligations, in particular concerning redeployment.

 Depending on your situation, there are several possible solutions: